 Our advice can help you eliminate surface defects and hydrogen pinholes

-Many surface defects such as hydrogen pinholes can easily be avoided.
+Many surface defects in cast iron such as hydrogen pinholes can easily be avoided.
 Titanium, aluminium and moisture are the common causes of hydrogen pinholes in greensand systems.
 Both Al and Ti lower the surface tension of the liquid iron allowing gasses to be more easily picked up.

 Hydrogen pinholes have a distinctive graphite lining within the cavities.
 Elkem produces a range of MgFeSi alloys and inoculants with very low Al to help keep the aluminium content below the critical levels for pinhole generation.